sammyhenningsson/shaf/README.md

   <<: *default
   port: 3030
 ```
-These settings can be read from your code with `Shaf::Settings.NAME_OF_SETTINGS`.
+These settings can be read from your code with `Shaf::Settings.NAME_OF_SETTING`.
 So for example `Shaf::Settings.port` would return 443 in production environment and 300 in development.

 ## Database
 The database connection is configure in the ruby file `$PROJECT_ROOT/config/database.rb`.
 By default the test and development environments are running an sqlite3 DB.